ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 Subtitling was a very interesting exercise because it forces you to focus very hard on what people say.
 And very quickly, you notice that different people have different styles.
 Of course, you also notice the verbal tic of everybody.
 Even though it might be good to know in order to correct it, we don't necessarily recommend you do it on your own videos where you're speaking because it can be unnnerving, especially if you're already a generally self-conscious person.
 One difficulty was to remove some orality markers in the subtitles while consistently respecting the styles of different speakers.

 Another interesting difference between speakers that was made obvious due to the informal nature of the community call is that different people don't pause at the different moments.
 In this kind of discussion, you have to take some time to think, and some people pause to think mid-sentence while other pause inbetween sentences.
-This was probably made worse but the online nature of the discussion since silence in video discussion can be very awkward for the speakers and the listeners, as explained in the amazing [RStudio webinar by Greg Wilson about 'Teaching Online at Short Notice'](https://rstudio.com/resources/webinars/teaching-online-at-short-notice/).
+This was probably made worse by the online nature of the discussion since silence in video discussion can be very awkward for the speakers and the listeners, as explained in the amazing [RStudio webinar by Greg Wilson about 'Teaching Online at Short Notice'](https://rstudio.com/resources/webinars/teaching-online-at-short-notice/).
 Speakers may tend to 'fix' these silences by adding more orality markers or rushing to start a new sentence.

 #### Different captioners